 If you’re struggling with purging, we are here to help.

-Throughout this blog, we will explain the different types of purging, bring clarity on why it happens, explain what it does to your body.
+Throughout this blog, we will explain the different types of purging, bring clarity to why it happens, and explain what it does to your body.

 We hope this blog supports you in your recovery.

 Purging aims to rid the body of calories and food.
 Someone who purges hopes to reduce the change of weight gain and ease the discomfort from eating.

 - Abusing laxatives

 Although some people may purge after eating any amount of food, it frequently happens right after a binge-eating event.